The Nature Of Anxiety

 Anxiety is sometimes brought on by unrelated physical sensations

-When we're experiencing an emotion we have certain thoughts, and we also feel particular sensations in our body.
-What's interesting is that if we can bring on the sensations associated with a particular mood for other reasons, our mind will often actually make us feel that way.
+When we experience an emotion we have certain thoughts, and we also feel particular sensations in our body.
+What's interesting is that if we can bring on the sensations associated with a particular mood for other reasons, our mind will sometimes actually make us feel that way.
 If you force yourself to smile you can't help but feel a tad happier for a moment.
 If you clench your jaw and fists and start breathing through your nose, you'll start to feel angry.

 In the case of anxiety someone may do something to make themselves shaky, dizzy, or cause their stomach to feel a little upset.
 Their mind takes the next step and causes a bunch of worries to pop into their head.
 For example, someone may be sitting at work in the morning when they start to get nervous about their weekend plans out of the blue.
 If they were to go back and break down what led up to this, they would see that they had a bit too much coffee when they arrived at the office, and it's starting to kick in.
 Before they were even conscious of the physical sensations the caffeine brought on, their brain decided it was a sign that they should feel anxious.